Train Bite Inhibition - How to Stop Puppy Biting

 No, there is a risk of suffocation.
 Always stay close by.

 Don't worry if your puppy bites you easily while playing.

-This in no way means that he will become more aggressive and bite other people later on.
-It is normal for young dogs to test their limits playfully.
+This does not mean that he will become more aggressive and bite people.
+It is normal for young dogs to test their limits in a playful way.

 What they don't know is that they can't treat us the way they treat other dogs.
 That's why it's our job as dog owners to teach them.
 There are a few things you should keep in mind when teaching your dog bite inhibition.
 You should not yell at your dog, and you certainly should not hurt your dog by punishing him.

 Your puppy would not understand what he has done wrong.
 Besides, it could put a strain on your relationship.
 Instead, teach him to bite only toys and not your arm.
 If he still bites you, stop playing and leave the room.
 This will help your puppy calm down.